Materials-Consortia/optimade-python-tools/INSTALL.md

 This package may be used to setup and run an [OPTIMADE index meta-database](https://github.com/Materials-Consortia/OPTIMADE/blob/develop/optimade.rst#index-meta-database).
 Install the package via `pip install optimade[server]`.

-The preferred method of configuring the server is to use a [JSON file](example_json.config) and setting the `optimade_config_file` environment variable to point to the location of this JSON file.
-The server can also be configured via environmet variables prefixed with `optimade_` and the corresponding variable names in `ServerConfig` in `optimade/server/config.py`.
+The preferred method of configuring the server is to use a [JSON file](example_json.config) and setting the `optimade_config_file` environment variable to point to the absolute location of this JSON file.
+The server can also be configured via environment variables prefixed with `optimade_` and the corresponding variable names in `ServerConfig` in the [`config.py` file](optimade/server/config.py).
 These environment variables are not case sensitive, so both `OPTIMADE_CONFIG_FILE` and `optimade_config_file` are valid.

 The index meta-database is set up to populate a `mongomock` in-memory database with resources from a static `json` file containing the `child` resources you, as a database provider, want to serve under this index meta-database.